BoatingMarine

 Thru-Hull

-Thru-Hull Transducer
+Thru-Hull Boat Transducer

 A thru-hull transducer is installed through the bottom of the boat hull and into the bilge area.
 They are constructed of either bronze, plastic, or stainless steel.
 You’ll need to know your boat’s hull material before choosing one.